qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Heatmap
 .......

-With the Heatmap renderer you can create live dynamic heatmaps for (multi)point layers.
+With the :index:`Heatmap` renderer you can create live dynamic heatmaps for (multi)point layers.
 You can specify the heatmap radius in pixels, mm or map units, choose a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
 When adding or removing a feature the heatmap